wormeyman/brackets-darker/README.md

 * Reduce the top titlebar height
 * Dark titlebar, statusbar & empty editor area
 * Override fonts (Droid Sans, Ubuntu, Dejavu Sans)
-* Dark editor theme (base16-dark)
+* Base16 Dark Themes (selected)

-The extension is compatible with other theme extensions and only applies the dark theme if custom theme is not loaded by any other extension.
+The extension is compatible with other theme extensions and only applies the base16 themes if custom theme is not loaded by any other extension.

 Screenshots: